dev-cheemlord/ChatCompanion/README.md

 4. auto types your copied message

 ## How to setup:
-1. Download the ChatCompanion.zip from the latest release
+1. Download the ChatCompanion.zip from Releases *https://github.com/dev-cheemlord/ChatCompanion/releases/tag/v1.0*
 2. After download Extract All
 3. Open ChatCompanion.exe